IvanTheGeek/FnMCP.IvanTheGeek/.junie/guidelines.md

 For each user prompt:
 1. Process and complete the user's request
 2. Create `AI_Interactions/YYYY-MM-DD_HH-mm_Summary.md` with full interaction log
+3. Create `AI_Interactions/YYYY-MM-DD_HH-mm_Summary_TERMINAL.md` with all terminal commands and outputs
+4. Verify files need committing: Execute `git status` to confirm new/modified files
-3. Execute `git add` for new/modified files
+5. Stage files: Execute `git add` for the interaction log files and any work artifacts
+6. Verify staging: Execute `git status` again to confirm files are staged
-4. Execute `git commit` with descriptive title and message
+7. Commit: Execute `git commit` with descriptive title and detailed message
+8. Verify commit: Check that commit succeeded (look for commit SHA in output)
-5. Ensure commit includes both the interaction log and any work artifacts
+9. Ensure commit includes both the interaction log files and any work artifacts

 ## File Naming Guidelines